joostvenema/to-gdas/readme.md

 ### Install using Docker

-The recommended way to instal to-gdas is using [Docker](http://docker.io)
+The recommended way to instal to-gdas is using [Docker](http://www.docker.com)

 To run to-gdas, use the following commandline:

 `docker run -d --restart=always --name to-gdas -p 80:9090 -e "PYTHONUNBUFFERED=0" ojajoh/to-gdas`

-Maybe you're want to run it behind a corporate proxy, in this case you can pass the proxy settings like this:
+Maybe you want to run it behind a corporate proxy, in this case you can pass the proxy settings like this:

 `docker run -d --restart=always --name to-gdas -p 80:9090 -e "http_proxy=http://yourproxy:8080" -e "https_proxy=http://yourproxy:8080" -e "no_proxy=your.internal.domain" -e "PYTHONUNBUFFERED=0" ojajoh/to-gdas`